Our Lady of Coromoto: Veneration

-The Venezuelan episcopate declared her as Patroness of Venezuela on 1 May 1942, which was ratified by Pope Pius XII on 7 October 1944.
-Pope Pius XII crowned her on 11 September 1952.
-Pope John Paul II reiterated an imposed solemn coronation of the Papal decree via Cardinal Agostino Casaroli on 10 February 1985.

-The church of Our Lady of Coromoto, in Guanare, was consecrated as a National Shrine on 7 January 1996.
-In 2007, Pope Benedict XVI elevated the church to the rank of a Minor Basilica, Basilica of the National Shrine of Our Lady of Coromoto.
+The Venezuelan episcopate declared the Patroness of Venezuela on May 1, 1942, a designation ratified by Pope Pius XII on October 7, 1944, who then crowned her on September 11, 1952.
+Pope John Paul II reiterated an imposed solemn coronation of the Papal decree via Cardinal Agostino Casaroli on February 10, 1985.
+A church dedicated to her in Guanare was designated a national shrine on January 7, 1996.
+In 2007, Pope Benedict XVI elevated the church to the rank of a minor basilica, designated the Basilica of the National Shrine of Our Lady of Coromoto.